Graph-COM/RoFt-Mol/GraphGPS/README.md

-# Fine-tuning given Mole-BERT Pre-trained Model
+# Fine-tuning given GraphGPS Pre-trained Model

 ## Environment
 The required packages are outputted into requirements.txt.